Methodology

 Harness comparability (15%)

-Whether scores come from one comparable evaluation setup, or a mix of vendor-optimized and independently-run scaffolds.
+Whether scores come from one comparable harness, or a mix of vendor-optimized and independently-run harnesses.
 We lean on Epoch's optimized flag, plus whether a score is independently reproduced or self-reported, to catch mixed harnesses before they get averaged into a single leaderboard.

 Age (10%)